-How to Recognize Signs of Sexual Abuse in Patients in Nursing Homes?
+Signs and Symptoms of Sexual Abuse in Nursing Homes

 Nursing home residents are often abused in different ways.
 But one of the most horrible types of abuse is elder sexual abuse.
 Unlike a hospital, nursing homes are run by private agencies, and there is little insight as to what is going on.
 These nursing homes are rarely transparent and have limited accountability to the public.
 The exact number of elders sexually abused in nursing homes is not known, but there is no doubt that it is not a small number.
 Sexual abusers usually target the elderly because they believe they are easy victims, vulnerable, and will not speak up.
 Tragically many seniors in nursing homes have no family or are isolated from their families.
 Therefore they have no one to go to when they are abused.
 Even if they do, it is often the case that these elderly patients are too scared or too frail to even protest.

 It is estimated that one in ten individuals in nursing homes are sexually abused, but less than 30% of these cases are ever reported.
 The abuser, in most cases, is someone from the nursing home.
 Overall, elderly women are more likely to suffer sexual abuse than men.

 Anyone who has an elderly family member in a nursing home must be aware that sexual abuse is real and is quite common in nursing homes.
 The only way to spot this abuse is to be vigilant and to understand the signs and signals and recognize them as possible sexual abuse.

 Elderly sexual abuse usually starts off as mild physical touching and is almost always non-consensual.
 It may progress to other forms of sexual abuse quite rapidly, and this could include: